What is a secured loan?

 In order to apply for a 1st Stop Home Loan you must be a homeowner with an existing mortgage.
 Your mortgage is known as the first charge on your property and a loan from 1st Stop is secured by way of a second charge.
 Check our 1st Stop Home Loans eligibility to see further criteria.

 APRC is a term you will see on lending products; it stands for Annual Percentage Rate of Charge and is used so that the customer can understand a total percentage chargeable, based on their total amount borrowed.
 The representative APRC is an amount calculated as an example dependant on the amount borrowed.

 A variable rate is an interest rate that may fluctuate over time; the benefit of this rate is if the underlying interest rate declines, the borrower’s interest payments also fall.
 This rate is generally cheaper than a fixed rate.
 Should the rate increase during the agreement you may pay back more over the term of the loan.

 How much can I borrow?

-Loans offered will be subject to an assessment of your credit worthiness, affordability of the loan and your ability to make the necessary repayments without causing you financial difficulty.
-Our Home Loans are available from £5,000 to £50,000.
+We offer loans from £5,000 to £50,000 subject to an assessment of your credit worthiness, affordability of the loan and your ability to make the necessary repayments without causing you financial difficulty.

 How do I repay my loan?